BOSTON UNIVERSITY HOLDS OFF PROVIDENCE COLLEGE, 2-1

-Junior netminder Kieran Millan made 39 saves for the Terriers
+Junior Kieran Millan makes 39 saves for Terriers

 BOSTON, Mass. - Junior Kieran Millan made 39 saves and sophomores Alex Chiasson and Ryan Ruikka each tallied a goal and an assist to lead the No. 8 Boston University men's ice hockey team to a 2-1 victory over Providence on Saturday evening at Agganis Arena.
 The Terriers improve to 4-0-1 overall - matching their best start over the past 19 seasons - and 2-0-1 in Hockey East play.